aristanetworks/avd/ansible_collections/arista/avd/README.md

 ## Validated Designs

-The arista.avd collection provides abstracted data models and framework to build, document, deploy and validate the following designs.
+The arista.avd collection provides abstracted data models and framework to build, document, deploy and validate the following designs:

 **L3LS EVPN:**